 - Weakness and fatigue

 Cause of Type 2 Diabetes

-There may be appropriate production of insulin by pancreas but body is unable to utilize it effectively results in to insulin resistance, insulin production decreases and glucose builds up in the blood.
+There may be appropriate production of insulin by the pancreas but the body is unable to utilize it effectively results in insulin resistance, insulin production decreases and glucose builds up in the blood.